w99910/tryfeature/README.md

 - **Migrate Tables**: In order to save time, you can use migration helper function `migrate` of each models.
 You can pass `prefix` for the table in case there is already existing table.

+> You can also reference [this sql file](https://raw.githubusercontent.com/w99910/tryfeature/master/migrations.sql).

 ```js
 // set up connection
 // ...